MikeCheel/HlpAI/ai-todos.md

 - ✅ Zero build warnings achieved
 - ✅ All tests continue to pass (1109/1109)
 - ✅ Code maintainability improved with centralized constants

+### ✅ COMPLETED: Fix SqliteTransaction Rollback Error in OptimizedSqliteVectorStore
+**Status**: COMPLETED ✅
+**Description**: Resolved InvalidOperationException "This SqliteTransaction has completed; it is no longer usable" in OptimizedSqliteVectorStore.IndexDocumentAsync method

+**Root Cause**: Multiple issues causing transaction state problems:
+1. `RemoveFileChunksAsync` was creating and managing its own transaction when called within an existing transaction
+2. Transaction rollback was attempted even when the transaction was already completed
+3. Test was using in-memory databases with separate connections, preventing data sharing between instances
+4. String manipulation error with short hash values in logging

+**Solution Implemented**:
+1. **Fixed RemoveFileChunksAsync Transaction Handling**: Modified to properly handle externally provided transactions
+   - Added `localTransaction` variable to distinguish between internal and external transactions
+   - Only commit/rollback transactions that were created internally
+   - Always re-throw exceptions to allow caller to handle them
+2. **Enhanced Transaction Rollback Safety**: Added checks to ensure transaction is still active before rollback
+   - Check `transaction.Connection != null` before attempting rollback
+   - Catch `InvalidOperationException` during rollback attempts
+3. **Fixed String Manipulation Error**: Added safe substring operation for file hash logging
+   - Changed `fileHash[..8]` to `fileHash.Length >= 8 ? fileHash[..8] : fileHash`
+4. **Fixed Test Database Sharing**: Modified `IndexDocumentAsync_ChangedFile_ShouldReindex` test
+   - Changed from in-memory database to file-based database for data sharing
+   - Added proper cleanup with delays to handle SQLite connection disposal

+**Results**:
+- ✅ All OptimizedSqliteVectorStore tests now pass (including previously failing IndexDocumentAsync_ChangedFile_ShouldReindex)
+- ✅ Transaction handling is now robust and safe
+- ✅ No more SqliteTransaction rollback errors
+- ✅ Proper test isolation while allowing data sharing when needed

+### ✅ COMPLETED: Fix Configuration Acceptance Issue
+**Status**: COMPLETED ✅
+**Description**: Fixed issue where program would end when user pressed Enter to accept default configuration during interactive setup

+**Root Cause**: The directory selection prompt was using an empty string ("") as the default value in `PromptForValidatedString`, which caused the method to treat Enter presses as empty input and display "Input cannot be empty.
+Please try again."

+**Solution Implemented**:
+1. **Updated Directory Selection Logic**: Modified `InteractiveSetupAsync` in Program.cs to pass `null` instead of empty string as default value
+2. **Proper Behavior**: Now when no saved directory exists, the user must provide a directory path (no default is offered)
+3. **Preserved Last Directory Logic**: If a last directory is saved and RememberLastDirectory is enabled, user is still prompted to use it

+**Results**:
+- ✅ Application no longer ends when user presses Enter without saved directory
+- ✅ User is properly required to enter a directory path when none is saved
+- ✅ Last directory functionality remains intact
+- ✅ Interactive setup flow works as intended
 - ✅ Platform compatibility properly documented
 - ✅ Exception logging enhanced for better debugging